AlexisH99/game_of_life/README.md

 ## Concept

+- The grid is stored in a vector, each row is represented by one to several words of `uint64_t`.
-- Each cell is stored as an 8-bit unsigned integer (`uint8_t`) with values `0` (dead) or `255` (alive).
+- Each cell is stored as a single bit in a `uint64_t` word.
-- Two buffers, `current` and `next`, store consecutive generations.
+- Vectors `current` and `next`, store consecutive generations, while `mask` stores a mask of active cells.
-- The update loop is fully CPU-based and cache-efficient.
+- `step()` iterates overs `current` to compute `next` using efficient bitwise operations, solving 64 per 64 cells.
-- A single texture (`GL_R8`) is updated each frame via `glTexSubImage2D`.
+- A single texture (`GL_RG32UI`) is updated each frame via `glTexSubImage2D`, by casting `current` as a vector of uint32_t.
-- Rendering uses one fullscreen quad drawn with a fragment shader that samples the texture.
+- Rendering uses one fullscreen quad drawn with a fragment shader that unpacks and samples the texture using paddings and bitwise operations.

-This method avoids heavy instancing or GPU synchronization, providing excellent performance even for large grids.
+This method avoids heavy instancing, providing excellent performance even for large grids.
+All computations on CPU are currently monothread.

 ---